SushiB4/SourcingGames/README.md

 # SourcingGames
-Approach and solutions to the OSINT challenges from https://sourcing.games/
+This is my attempt to solve the OSINT challenges from https://sourcing.games/